 Dark Walnut Floors

 Dark walnut flooring creates a rich contrast against magenta walls.
-If the goal is a more premium and timeless look, many homeowners lean towards solid wood flooring in deeper tones.
+If the goal is a more premium, timeless look, many homeowners lean toward solid wood flooring in deeper tones.

 Neutral Stone Flooring